2DGD-F0TH/2DGD_F0TH/chapters/007_CollisionDetection.md

 \code{collisiondetection/pixel_perfect}{Example of a possibile implementation of pixel perfect collision detection}

+This algorithm has a time complexity of $O(n \cdot m)$ where $n$ is the total number of pixels of the first bitmask, while $m$ is the total number of pixels in the second bitmask.

 ### Multi-pass collision detection

 It's possible to have a more precise collision detection at a lower cost by combining different collision detection algorithms.